Hesselman engine: History

 The Hesselman engine was first described in 1925 by Jonas Hesselman, who was already a leading authority on diesel engine design and had created hundreds of patents.

 Hesselman engines were built in Sweden by Scania-Vabis, Tidaholms Bruk and Volvo.
 Some engines were also built in Germany by AEG.

 In the United States, Hesselman engines were built by the Waukesha Motor Company for both vehicular and industrial applications.
 Smaller numbers of Hesselman engines were also built by Allis-Chalmers for use in tracked vehicles.
 Waukesha-Hesselman engines remained in production until 1951.

 Marketing tactics emphasised the engine's ease of starting and low smoke emissions when compared to contemporary diesel engines, as well as its ability to run on low cost fuels.

 Hesselman engines were produced in relatively small numbers (around 500 by 1934) but were tried in wide variety of applications that typically used diesel engines.
-Transport applications included trucks, busses, powerboats and railcars.
+Transport applications included trucks, buses, powerboats and railcars.
 Stationary Hesselman engines were used to drive pumps, gas compressors and a variety of other industrial machinery.